LinguistDeveloper/clarive/docs/en/Rules/Palette/Fieldlets/attach_files.markdown

 <br />
 ### Extension
-* The extensions allowed to be upload into the form
+* The extensions allowed to be upload into the form.
+* Example: jpg,.png.,TXT, etc...